Automotive audio implementations rely on the standard Android Audio HAL, which includes the following:

 IDevice.setAudioPortConfig()to provide volume for each physical stream.

 hardware/interfaces/audio/2.0/IStream.hal).
-Along with its In and Out variants, manages the actual streaming of audio samples to and from the hardware.
+Along with the input and output variants, manages the streaming of audio samples to and from the hardware.

 Automotive device types